jeffhieun/weatherdatadashboard/README.md

 ### Date Filtering

-The `/api/weather/results` endpoint supports optional date filtering:
+The `/api/weather/results` endpoint supports optional filtering across historical snapshots and will return entries for the recorded `UpdatedAt` timestamps:
 - `day` — Filter by day (1-31)
 - `month` — Filter by month (1-12)
 - `year` — Filter by year (e.g., 2025)

+Examples:
-Example: `/api/weather/results?day=29&month=11&year=2025`
+- `/api/weather/results?day=29&month=11&year=2025`
+- `/api/weather/results?city=Hanoi&year=2025`
+- Tip: Select a date for which you've previously fetched current weather to see stored snapshots.
+If you pick a date without any snapshots, the list will be empty.

 ### Flood Risk Assessment